- their faculty sponsors for grading and

-The Honors Thesis or Project manuscript and any affiliated artifacts must be submitted to the Honors College for students to qualify for Commonwealth Honors College credentials.
-The manuscript must be accompanied by a completed "Honors Thesis/Project Completion Form" or "Honors Thesis/Project Seminar Completion Form."
-Approved manuscripts and materials will be forwarded to the University of Massachusetts Amherst Archives for permanent inclusion in the collection of undergraduate honors research.
+The Honors Thesis document or Project manuscript and any affiliated artifacts must be submitted in digital form to the Honors College through CHC PATHS for students to qualify for Commonwealth Honors College diploma and/or transcript credentials.
+Approved manuscripts and materials will be forwarded electronically to the University of Massachusetts Amherst Archives for permanent inclusion in the collection of undergraduate honors research.

-Students who submit their work after the sixth week become eligible for the next graduation cycle, i.e., February, May or September.
+- Students who submit their work after the sixth week become eligible for the next graduation cycle, i.e., February, May or September.
 Each graduation cycle has its own six week grace period.
 The student does not pay additional tuition unless new credits are registered.

 Note regarding graduation ceremonies: Students participate in the annual May Commonwealth Honors College Celebration of Excellence and UMass Commencement regardless of the month they were cleared for graduation (Feb, May or Sept).
 Students who are scheduled to graduate in February of the following year may attend the current year’s ceremonies.

-Honors Thesis and Project manuscripts are housed in the University Archives for public review.
-They must be submitted to the Honors College office for forwarding to the Archives.
+Thesis and Project manuscripts must be submitted to the Honors College in digital format through CHC PATHS and are forwarded electronically to the Archives.